mukeshkumar99422/messmate/readme.md

 ```

 ### 6. Admin initialization
 The Admin role bypasses standard signup.
-Seed the first admin user directly in MongoDB (e.g. via a one-off script or `mongosh`) with `role: 'admin'`, `isVerified: true`, and a bcrypt-hashed password, then log in at `http://localhost:5173/login`.
+Seed the first admin user by executing creatAdmin.js script(enter your custom id and password), then log in at `http://localhost:5173/login`.

 ---